 Employee perks are becoming a critical talent strategy for most competitive organizations.
 Because today’s unemployment rate is so low, the skills gap so large, and the cost of employee turnover so high -- organizations are doing anything and everything they can to attract, engage, and retain talent.
 That means increasing their perk offerings as a way to make employees happy.

-However, as the number of perks continue to increase in an organization, as do the problems they create.
+However, as the number of perks continues to increase in an organization, as do the problems they create.

 Looking at perks and how they’re missing the mark, or falling short of their goals, is pretty shocking.